jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 **Task:** Upload drive data for 30/6/2023 into an empty folder inside a MinIO bucket

 **Note:** It is important that the folder is empty.
-If it is not, then we may read the other files which would give errors because they might not be CSV files or have the same columns.
+If it is not, then we will read the other files, which might result in errors because the files are not of the same format.

 In Trino, all columns of a CSV file are treated as text.
 We can cast the text to other types, you can see all types [here](https://trino.io/docs/current/language/types.html).

 We will now create a table for the Backblaze drive data.

-**Task:** Create at a table for the Backblaze drive data
+**Task:** Create a table for the Backblaze drive data

 <details>
 <summary><strong>Hint</strong>: Create CSV table</summary>